 McMINNVILLE, Ore. – Kayla Sherman scored a dozen points and the visiting Pacific Lutheran University Lutes outshot Linfield on its home floor, handing the ‘Cats a 56-52 Northwest Conference defeat Saturday evening at Ted Wilson Gymnasium.

-Taylor Solomon (Jr., Kirkland, Wash.) turned in a career-high 10 points for the ‘Cats, and Katelyn Henson (Jr., Camas, Wash.) and Kaely Maltman (Sr., Sandy, Ore.) grabbed 12 rebounds apiece for Linfield.
+Taylor Solomon (Sr., Kirkland, Wash.) turned in a career-high 10 points for the ‘Cats, and Katelyn Henson and Kaely Maltman grabbed 12 rebounds apiece for Linfield.

 Samantha Potter, a second-team all-NWC selection a year ago, got into early foul trouble and was limited to eight points and eight rebounds.
 The junior post is averaging a double-double this season with 14.1 points and 10.2 rebounds per game.